Russel88/DAtest/README.md

 This can safely be ignored.

-If you have terminated the function before it ended and your computer runs slow, you might wan't to call `closeAllConnections()`. **WARNING:**
+If you have terminated the function before it ended and your computer runs slow, you might want to restart R to close the connections.
-This might affect other R process you have running!
-Alternatively, restart R.

 ### *If you have a paired/blocked experimental design:*